FunckingCat/server_template/README.md

 # React/Django server template

-This scrip allows you easily configure Linux / Nginx / Systemd ? gunicorn / Django server using only one script
+This script allows you easily configure Linux / Nginx / Systemd / gunicorn / Django server using only one script

 ## Usage